 Guest post by Brad Loucks, Mechanical Engineer at Pioneer Engineering

 In a condition monitoring vibration program, determining the appropriate intervals of data collection is just as important as the data that is being analyzed.
-Properly scheduled data collection intervals of equipment provides data analyst with a better picture of how equipment is performing over a period of time.
-Having a history of data is important for in an effective condition monitoring vibration program and this is done by establishing correct data collection intervals.
+Properly scheduled data collection intervals of equipment provide data analysts with a better picture of how equipment is performing over a period of time.
+Having a history of data is important for an effective condition monitoring vibration program and this is done by establishing correct data collection intervals.

 If the equipment is deemed valuable enough or if unplanned downtime is just out of the question, then calculated collection intervals are a necessity of a proper condition monitoring vibration program.
 Through proper maintenance, a condition monitoring vibration program can save a plant both time and money in reducing or eliminating unplanned downtime, as well as significantly reduce the possibility of injury or death of plant staff due to catastrophic equipment failure.